Qi Ji's Nex outlet suspended for selling 'unclean food'

 All food handlers working in the outlet will be required to attend and pass the Basic Food Hygiene Course again before they can resume work as food handlers, NEA said in the notice.

-Qi Ji posted on its Facebook page on Friday morning that its Nex outlet will be closed and apologised for the inconvenience caused.
-The store will resume operations on May 25, it added.
+Qi Ji posted on its Facebook page on Friday morning that its Nex outlet was closed and apologised for the inconvenience caused.
+The store will "resume normal operation" on May 25, it added.

 The food chain operates 12 other outlets across Singapore.